HariSekhon/DevOps-Bash-tools/README.md

   - `kubectl_pods_per_node.sh` - lists number of pods per node sorted descending
   - `kubectl_pods_important.sh` - lists important pods and their nodes to check on scheduling
   - `kubectl_pods_colocated.sh` - lists pods from deployments/statefulsets that are colocated on the same node
+  - `kubectl_node_labels.sh` - lists nodes and their labels, one per line, easier to read visually or pipe in scripting
   - `kubectl_node_taints.sh` - lists nodes and their taints
   - `kubectl_jobs_stuck.sh` - finds Kubernetes jobs stuck for hours or days with no completions
   - `kubectl_jobs_delete_stuck.sh` - prompts for confirmation to delete stuck Kubernetes jobs found by script above